Notplays/Credit-Risk/README.md

    - Calibration refinement (Platt scaling, isotonic regression)

 3. **Business Integration**:
-   - Real-time scoring API development
    - A/B testing framework for strategy optimization
    - Dynamic threshold adjustment based on market conditions

-4. **Monitoring and Validation**:
-   - Model drift detection
-   - Performance degradation alerts
-   - Regular backtesting and recalibration

-## Contact and Contributions

-This project demonstrates end-to-end credit risk modeling including data preprocessing, multiple ML algorithms, model explainability, and business strategy optimization.
-The code is designed to be production-ready with proper model serialization and comprehensive documentation.

-For questions or contributions, please refer to the notebook documentation and inline comments for detailed implementation guidance.